 Step 2: Check the auction calendar

-The CBK publishes quarterly auction calendars on their website.
-Each auction notice lists the amount on offer, the tenors available, and the deadline for submitting bids.
+The CBK publishes auction calendars, notices, and results on its website.
+Each auction notice lists the amount on offer, the tenors available, the bid closure time, payment date, and the latest minimum-bid rule.

 Step 3: Submit your bid